MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Choosing the right IngestClient flavor

 Using [KustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) is the recommended native data ingestion mode.
 Here's why:
-* Direct ingestion is impossible during engine downtime (e.g. during deployment), whereas in the queued ingestion mode the requests are persisted to the Azure queue, and the Data Management service will retry as needed.
+* Direct ingestion is impossible during engine downtime (for example during deployment), whereas in the queued ingestion mode, the requests are persisted to the Azure queue, and the Data Management service will retry as needed.
 * The Data Management service is responsible to not overload the engine with ingestion requests.
-Overriding this control (e.g. using Direct ingestion) might severely affect engine performance, both ingestion and query.
+Overriding this control (such as using Direct ingestion) can severely affect engine performance, both ingestion and query.
 * Data Management aggregates multiple ingestion requests to optimize the size of the initial shard (extent) to be created.
 * Getting feedback about each ingestion is easy to do.

 ## Tracking ingest operation status

 [Tracking ingest operation status](kusto-ingest-client-status.md#tracking-ingestion-status-kustoqueuedingestclient) is a useful feature.
-However, turning it on for reporting success can be easily abused to the extent that it will cripple your service.
+However, turning it on for reporting success can be easily abused, to the extent that it will cripple your service.

 > [!WARNING]
 > Turning on positive notifications for every ingestion request for large volume data streams should be avoided, since this puts an extreme load on the underlying xStore resources.
 The extra load can lead to increased ingestion latency and even complete cluster non-responsiveness.

 ## Optimizing for throughput

 * Ingestion works best if done in large chunks.
-It consumes the least resources, produces the most COGS-optimized data shards, and results in the best-performing data artifacts.
+It consumes the least resources, produces the most COGS-optimized data shards, and results in the best performing data artifacts.
 Generally, we recommend customers who ingest data with the Kusto.Ingest library or directly into the engine, to send data in batches of **100 MB to 1 GB (uncompressed)**
 * The upper limit is important when working directly with the engine, to help reduce the amount of memory used by the ingestion process

 > [!NOTE]